overdrive69/jasonelle/README.md

 - *master* branch contains the cutting edge code, may contain unknown bugs.
 - *stable* branch contains code that has been tested and ready for production use.

-Go to [Releases](https://github.com/choyke/framework/releases) to download the component you want to use.
+Go to [Releases](https://github.com/jasonelle/framework/releases) to download the component you want to use.

 ## Components

-*Choyke* contains different components that you can use to build amazing apps.
+*Jasonelle* contains different components that you can use to build amazing apps.

 ### Jasonette